We hope you’ll find the following answers helpful.

 Why is my DB pension different at retirement than it was last year?

-There are many reasons why the pension we estimate you’ll receive at retirement can vary from year to year.
-These could include your pensionable earnings or your target retirement age changing, or maybe you’ve moved from DB CorePlus to DB Core.
+There are many reasons why the pension we estimate you’ll receive when you retire can vary from year to year.
+These could include your pensionable earnings or your target retirement age changing, or perhaps you’ve switched from DB CorePlus to DB Core.

 It is also important to bear in mind that: